-We offer two types of testing to the tri-state area for your herd: owner sampler, test type 40, and DHIR official testing, test type 20.
-You or your tester complete the test day (record milk weights and collect samples) and ship them to one of our labs.
+We offer two types of testing to the tri-state area (Texas, Oklahoma, and New Mexico) for your herd: owner sampler, test type 40, and DHIR official testing, test type 20.
+You or your tester complete the test day (record milk weights and collect samples) and ship them to our Canyon, TX lab.
 We enter the data and analyze your samples.
 Results are then sent over to the DRPC to complete processing.
 From there the data is matched to the doe and then submitted to the CDCB.

 3 Steps to Get You Started Testing

 We will start you through the quick tester training for owner sampler or to register a tester for your area.
-Watch these series of videos that explain the paperwork.
-Once you have watched the videos we will send you the test.
+Please email us here to request a copy of the training guide.
+Then you can click here for the certification test.

-You will need to get you a scale to test with.
+You will need a scale to test with.
 The scale must be approved by the Quality Certification Services in order for your tests to be official.
 We have scales that we can sell you.
-They are $35 plus $8 to calibrate plus shipping.
+They are $40, plus $8 to calibrate, plus a $5 flat accounting fee, plus shipping.
 Your scale will need to be calibrated each year.
 If you would like to purchase your own, you can take a look at the approved devices at this website.

-Now it is time for you to send us your sample vials, paperwork, and scale/meters to begin testing your goats.
-Once you receive the package we will send you with the listed items you can begin testing your does.
+We send you a package with sample vials, paperwork, and scale/meters to begin testing your goats.
+Once you receive the package you can begin testing your does.

-For official testing you will need to test your herd monthly even if you dry off your entire herd.
-In that case, you will continue to send me your monthly paperwork listing if there are any changes etc. You can have no less than 10 tests in one year but 12 is preferred.
+For official testing you will need to test your herd monthly including when you dry off your herd (which is called a dry test).
+You will continue to test monthly and send us your samples and paperwork listing if there are any changes (kiddings, dry dates, breed dates, etc.) You can have no less than 8 tests in one year but 10-12 is preferred.